epics-extensions/c2dataviewer/README.md

 ```bash
 c2dv --app image --pv <CHANNELNAME>
 ```
-## Adjusting image display
+## Image levels
 Image display can be adjusted by setting the black and white points.
-"Auto" button automatically adjusts the black and white points to the minimum and maximum values in the display.
+"Auto" button automatically adjusts the black and white points to the minimum and maximum values in the image.
 Minimum and maximum values of the black and white points can be set throught the Image Levels Adjustment "Adjust limits" window.

 ## Statistics